 For a man having excess loose skin in the breasts can affect the way a shirt looks or fits.
 One weight loss patient said, that when she saw her reflection while standing in front of a mirror, the person staring back at her didn’t match the way she felt.

-Physical – losing weight and maintaining the weight loss will involve not only a healthy diet but also a good deal of physical exercise.
+Losing weight and maintaining the weight loss will involve not only a healthy diet but also a good deal of physical exercise.
 Loose skin can inhibit the ability of a weight loss patient to exercise or possibly embarrass them in a group-type fitness situation such as a gym or aerobics class.
-Loose skin will bounce up and down, jiggle, cause chafing, etc while running, jump roping, or performing many other cardio-type exercises.
+Loose skin will bounce up and down, jiggle, cause chafing, etc. while running, jump roping, or performing many other cardio-type exercises.

 After losing a significant amount of weight, many areas of the body may end up with excess skin.
 The collagen and elastin in the skin are not able to retract enough to keep up with the amount of weight lost.
 Patients may end up with excess skin on the arms, abdomen/stomach, thighs, breast area, back, etc.

-Whether the patient’s reasons are aesthetic or physical, eliminating loose skin after a significant weight loss can be done and will make a difference in helping maintain the weight loss.
+Successfully achieving the elimination of loose skin after a significant weight loss is essential, regardless of whether the patient’s motivations are aesthetic or physical.
+Furthermore, undertaking such a procedure will undeniably make a significant difference in helping the patient maintain their weight loss.
 Depending on the severity of the loose skin, there are both surgical and non-surgical options available to treat it.